-Eating a healthy plant based diet is a good place to start on your journey to greater health.
-And making sure you get at least 7-10 portions of antioxidant rich foods, such as colourful fruits and veggies will ensure you get all the nutrients you need to stay in shape and give you zest and vitality.
+Eating a diet high in plant foods is a good place to start on your journey to greater health.
+And making sure you get at least 7-10 portions of antioxidant rich foods such as colourful fruits and veggies per day will ensure you get all the nutrients you need to stay in shape and give you zest and vitality.

-Eating a high protein diet promotes weight loss, mainly due to the fact that protein fills you up and leaves less room for junk foods.
-It is also it is low GI (meaning it won’t cause a high insulin spike which can lead to fat being laid down), and it fastens up the metabolism thus promoting the burning of fat instead of lean muscle tissue.
+Eating a high protein diet promotes weight loss mainly due to the fact that protein fills you up and leaves less room for junk foods.
+It is also low GI (meaning it won’t cause the high insulin spike that can consequently lead to fat being laid down) and helps fastens up the metabolism, thus promoting the burning of fat instead of lean muscle tissue.

-For an even higher fat burn you should combine your protein powder with a mix of weight bearing and cardio exercises at least 3 times a week.
-In fact, this is highly recommended if you are taking a protein supplement for maximum results as you need to put tension on the muscles in order for them to grow stronger.
+For an even higher fat burn, you should combine your protein powder with a mix of weight bearing and cardio exercises at least 3 times a week.
+In fact, this is highly recommended if you are taking a protein supplement for the maximum results you are looking for, because you need to put tension on the muscles in order for them to grow stronger.

 Firstly, you should be sure to buy a good quality protein powder if you want maximum results fast.
-Fortunately, there has never been a time when there are so many different types of protein powders to choose from, and the formulations available on the market today truly are fantastic.
-It’s exiting times in the protein world; some of them have added nutrients, green superfood powders, digestive enzymes, and even probiotics – making them good enough to even be an actual meal replacement.
+Fortunately, there has never been a time when there are so many different types of protein powders to choose from, and the formulations available on the market today are truly fantastic.
+Yes, it’s exiting times in the protein world because some are so advanced they have added nutrients, green superfood powders, digestive enzymes and even probiotics, making them nutritious enough to even be an actual meal replacement in themselves.

 Plant based protein powders are very popular at the moment, and for good reason.
-Plant proteins are cleaner, cause less inflammation than animal proteins, and are perfect for those with dairy intolerances.
-Some of them aren’t ‘complete proteins’, but many are very close, and it’s easy to make up for this fact when you know how to either combine them correctly, or simply buy a ready-made blend.
+Plant proteins are cleaner, cause less inflammation than animal proteins, and are also perfect for those with dairy intolerances.
+Some of them aren’t complete proteins, but many are very close; and it’s easy to make up for this fact when you know how to either combine them correctly, or you can simply buy a ready made blend.

 - BROWN RICE

 The blends are great in terms of weight loss, especially as they can double up as low calorie meal replacements.
-Choose one that contains a full amino acid profile, plus greens and digestive enzymes for the best results.
-This will help you be sure to get a full spectrum of nutrients like you would if you ate a healthy meal.
-And some of these powders are specifically designed for actual weight loss purposes, which makes it even easier.
+Choose one that contains a full spectrum of amino acids, plus greens and digestive enzymes, for the best results.
+This will help you to be sure you’re getting a full array of nutrients like you would if you ate a healthy, whole meal.
+Also, some of these amazing powders are specifically designed for actual weight loss purposes, making it even easier for you.

-If you’re in training, or doing lots of exercise then you can afford to take extra protein as well as your usual meals and healthy snacks.
-Some of them are even specifically designed to replace nutrients lost during intense workouts, and some are specifically designed for muscle gain if you want to boost your muscle mass.
+If you’re in training, or doing lots of exercise, then you can afford to take extra protein as well as your usual meals and healthy snacks.
+Some of them are even specially designed to replace the nutrients lost during intense workouts; and some are designed for muscle gain if you wish to boost your muscle mass.

 You can see why it’s well worth the effort of looking into which type of powder will work for your specific needs.
-To make this easy for you I have already scoured hundreds of review and devised a list of the Best Protein Powders of 2019 so you will know you are getting a decent product if you choose one of these.
+To make this easier for you I have already done the hard work scoured hundreds of reviews to devised a list of Amazon’s highest reviewed Powders of 2019, so you will know you are getting a quality product if you choose one of these.

-If you’re on a plant based or vegan diet then you will find it harder to reach your protein needs (especially when exercising regularly).
-Being a plant based eater myself, for the past 2 years I have learnt in that I do actually need a protein supplement otherwise I start losing muscle mass.
-I think the fact that I do a lot of exercise has something to do with this, but my point is you have to be sure you are reaching your requirements of ALL plant based macronutrients.
+If you’re on a plant basedor vegan diet, then you will find it harder to reach your protein needs (especially when exercising regularly).
+Being a plant based eater myself for the past 2 years has taught me that I do actually need a protein supplement or I start to lose muscle mass.
+I think the fact that I do a lot of exercise has something to do with this, but my point is you have to be sure you are reaching your requirements of ALL plant based macronutrients, not just protein.

-For weight loss purposes, or if you’re in training then you should aim for up to 1.5 – 2 grams per 1 kg of body weight.
-Most protein powders will come in between 15 -30 grams of protein per portion, so this will give you some guide.
-You should use protein powder alongside other low carbohydrate foods for faster weight loss.
+For either weight loss or training purposes you should aim for up to 1.5 – 2 grams per 1 kg of body weight.
+To give you some guide, most protein powders will come in at between 15 -30 grams of protein per portion.
+You should also use protein powder alongside other low carbohydrate foods for faster weight loss.

 For quicker weight loss, you should use a protein blend with added greens and other nutrients as a meal replacement in itself.
-You may want to blend it with a banana for added bulk, and to make it more filling whilst still keeping calories down.
-You could safely use this for up 2 of your daily meals (be sure to have some low GI snacks in between if you need to), but make sure you have at least one proper meal each day or you will soon get bored – plus you need the satiety aspect of chewing on some real food.
+You may want to blend with a banana for added bulk and to make it more filling, whilst still keeping calories down.
+You could safely use this for up 2 of your daily meals (be sure to have some low GI snacks in between if you need to), but make sure you have at least one proper meal each day or you will soon get bored – plus, you will need the satiety aspect of chewing on some real food.

-Alternatively, the morning is a great time to take advantage of keeping the fat burning state going from after your night’s sleep, by having just a pure protein weight loss shake for breakfast, with half an avocado (no banana), and NO CARBS until lunch.
-This means you will get a good 16-17 hours (including from your night’s sleep) of your body being in super fat burning mode, all without you even going hungry.
+Alternatively, the morning is a great time to take advantage of keeping the fat burning state going from after your night’s sleep.
+By having just a pure protein weight loss shake for breakfast, blended with half an avocado (no banana) and NO CARBS until lunch means you will get a good 16-17 hours (including from your night’s sleep) of your body being in accelerated fat burning mode – all without you even going hungry!

 This works really well, and you can rest assured you are still feeding your body nutritious food without getting the usual fat storing insulin spike that you get from refined carbohydrates.
 And the best part of all is it’s healthy, and you don’t ever have to go hungry or do any dangerous starvation diets.

-If you just want to stick with your regular diet then you can still use a small scoop of protein (equivalent of about 15 grams) as an in-between snack instead of your usual high carb snacks.
-Doing this will fill you up for a lot longer, and for fewer calories than any other snack, as you won’t get that fat storing insulin spike because your blood sugar will remain more stable.
+If you just would like to stick with your regular diet, then you can still use a small scoop of protein (equivalent of about 15 grams) as an in-between snack instead of your usual high carb snacks.
+Doing this will fill you up for a lot longer, and for fewer calories, than any other snack as ultimately you won’t get that fat storing insulin spike.